frlequ/homeassistant-mojelektro/README.md

 ## Report any issues

-Thanks and consider giving me a🌟star
+Thanks and consider giving me a 🌟 star